dkallen78/math-trainer/README.md

 ## Update 2024-01-26

+### 22:30

+Filled in the operation micro skills.
+Fundementals has 8, Reorder 8, Place Value 6, Partition 8, and Compensation 4.
+Eventually I'll be filling those out more but I want to move on to something else next.
+I might work on fleshing out subtraction or starting on multiplication but I might just rename "Progression" from the top-level menu to "Survival" and work on that.
+I need to change things up a bit I think.

 ### 15:00

 I have revamped the problem tester!
 It's a lot prettier now and it's easier to see what's going on.
 I think there's more that I need to do with it, but for the moment, I'm very pleased.